 Being the world's largest metropolis, it's easy to see why you could find so many things to do in Tokyo.
 The Japanese capital is one of the most interesting places to visit in Japan, featuring vibrant districts, bizarre cafés, and wild establishments.

 Tokyo’s chill pill is within its temples, shrines and large green spaces.
-Spend a lifetime in Tokyo and you still won’t be able to discover it all.
+Spend a lifetime in Tokyo and you will still find new Tokyo attractions to discover.

 - Where to Stay In Tokyo

 - The Ultimate Guide to Tokyo

 - Best Places to visit in Tokyo

 - Best Tokyo Street Food

 - The Best Spots To See Tokyo From Above

 We learnt that a city can be alive, busy yet efficient.
 We learnt that Japanese food can be delicious and incredible.
 No matter where we purchased food from in Tokyo, the dishes were always done to perfection.